qrpike/spotify-playlist-downloader/README.md

-So if you wanted to download "Top 100 Hip-Hop Tracks on Spotify" You would use the following command:
+####So if you wanted to download "Top 100 Hip-Hop Tracks on Spotify".
+You would use the following command:

 	spotify-playlist-downloader -u yourusername -p yourpassword -l 	spotify:user:spotify:playlist:06KmJWiQhL0XiV6QQAHsmw -d /directory/where/to/download

-The output should look something like:
+####The output should look something like:

 ![image](spotify-downloader.png)

-###Must have:
+###Must haves:

 - Spotify Premium Account
-- Only tested on Mac OSX 10.10
+- Only tested on Mac OSX 10.10 ( Should work on Linux and Windows as well??? )

+### Disclaimer:

+- This was done purely as an academic exercise.
+- I do not recommend you doing this illegally or against Spotify's terms of service.